 Lottery and gambling winnings — the special disqualification rule

 This is the one with teeth.
-Federal law has a specific rule: a household that receives substantial lottery or gambling winnings becomes ineligible for SNAP — not just for the month, but until it requalifies by meeting both the income and resource tests again.
+Federal law has a specific rule: a household that receives substantial lottery or gambling winnings becomes ineligible for SNAP (7 CFR 273.11(r)) — not just for the month, but until it requalifies by meeting both the income and resource tests again.

-"Substantial" is tied to the elderly/disabled resource limit, which means winnings of $4,500 or more in a single game currently trigger it.
+"Substantial" is tied to the elderly/disabled resource limit, which means winnings of $4,500 or more in winnings currently trigger it.
 Win a $5,000 jackpot and the whole household loses SNAP until you reapply and show you once again qualify under the normal rules.
 This applies even in states that otherwise waive the asset test.

 You are required to report substantial winnings to your state agency.
 Not reporting them is exactly the kind of thing that creates an overpayment and, in serious cases, a fraud finding.